tivac/modular-css/packages/www/guides.md

 }
 ```

 `modular-css` implements a suggestion made in [css-modules/css-modules#186](https://github.com/css-modules/css-modules/issues/186#issuecomment-257421710) to allow importing all of a file's exported values and aliasing it for easy use.
-More documentation can be found in [features.md#namespaces](features.md#namespaces).
+More documentation can be found in the [Namespaced Imports section](#namespaced-imports).

 ```css
 /* modular-css */